 Assessment of the County Durham Plan

-The County Durham Plan (CDP) must ensure sustainable development whilst protecting local habitats and must not unfairly discriminate against anyone.
-An assessment process is in place to assess each of these.
+The County Durham Plan aims to deliver sustainable development whilst protecting local habitats, meeting the needs of our rural areas, and must not unfairly discriminate against anyone.
+We must complete four processes to ensure we achieve this.

 - Sustainability Appraisal (which also covers the requirements of the Strategic Environmental Assessment EU Directive)